dot mandala on black canvas

 Color Selection and Harmony

-For my first mandala, I limit my palette to three or four colors.
-This prevents visual clutter and allows me to focus on applying dots correctly.
+For my first mandalas, I limited my palette to three or four colors.
+This prevented visual clutter and allowed me to focus on applying dots correctly.
 I choose colors that work well together like blues and purples or complementary pairs like yellow and violet.
-White is always a good choice to have on hand for accent dots and coordinates with visually every color scheme you select.

 Step by Step Process